 This unique method of sculpting voxels is akin to traditional clay sculpting.
 If you need to sculpt an ear, simply start sculpting the ear.
 The same thing goes with arms, legs, or anything else for that matter.
 If you need it, sculpt it.

-Voxels are the 3D version of pixels, in a nutshell.
-A pixel is represented by a square, having the same height and width – and a specific size.
+A pixel is represented by a square, having the same height and width and a specific size.

 Given any two-dimensional area, this area can only contain a set number of pixels.

-Like pixels, voxels have the same width and height – but also have dimension along the typically “z” axis -which is the same as the distance for its height and width- in essence, a voxel is a cube floating in an invisible mass of voxels which occupy an infinite volume of space.
+Like pixels, voxels have the same width and height but also have dimension along the typically “z” axis which is the same as the distance for its height and width.

 For any given three-dimensional volume, there can only be a set number of voxels occupying this space.

-In a black and white painting program, “paint” is applied to a given area by giving any number of invisible pixels occupying that area a value of black or white -(a pixel is either “on” or “off”)- thus making it appear that some of the areas are “empty” while other parts are painted like black paint on white paper.
+In a black and white painting program, “paint” is applied to a given area by giving any number of invisible pixels occupying that area a value of black or white (a pixel is either “on” or “off”) thus making it appear that some of the areas are “empty” while other parts are painted like black paint on white paper.

 In a voxel program, painted “volume” is applied to “empty” space by giving any number of invisible voxel cubes an “on” or “off” value, which produces the impression of a 3-dimensional shape floating in an “empty” space.
-Some cubes are turned “on” while others are turned “off” (some represent occupied space, and some represent “empty” space).

 For the user, this experience simulates working with a solid or semi-solid material (like clay or molten wax) using functions that mimic real-world sculpting tools.

 Nearly every other 3D-sculpting program is polygon based, which means that they work only with the surface of 3D objects; they manipulate a “skin” which has no thickness.
-But voxel-based sculpting programs work with the volume of 3D objects, manipulating a kind of cubic array or “solid mass”.

-This approach lets you sculpt without any topological constraints: it lets you build up complex objects from “nothing” and endlessly add and subtract volume “mass” and easily punch holes in the objects.
+it lets you build up complex objects from “nothing” and endlessly add and subtract volume “mass” and easily punch holes in the objects.
 This approach gives you total freedom in your 3D sculpting.

 When you’ve finished your sculpture in 3DCoat, you can export it directly for 3D printing using their wizard.
-This makes 3DCoat an excellent choice for aspiring 3D printers.

 Due to voxels making a solid model similar to that in CAD software, it’s much easier to convert it to a format 3D printers understand.
 It’s a useful feature if you want to print off small models of your sculptures.